Channpate/Power-BI--Sales-Tactical-Dashboard--SuperStore-Global-Retailer/README.md

 ### Objective:
 ### What is this project about?

-- Provide a brief introduction to the project.
-Define the problem statement/ business question that this project will show and why it is important.
-- Write in bullet point format

- _Example:_

- This project analyzes sales trends and inventory control using SQL and Power BI.
-The objective is ✔️ Identify high-demand products and sales trends.
+ This project analyzes sales situation at SuperStore Company using Power BI.
+The objective is:

-✔️ Optimize inventory levels to prevent overstocking or stockouts.
+✔️ Identify the overview sales scenario, with key metric Net Revenue.
+✔️ Identify potential markets and strategic product to expand market.
 ✔️ Provide actionable insights through Power BI dashboards.

 ### Who is this project for?